Doom-Utils/iwad-patches/SVE.wad/README.txt

 always playable with Chocolate Strife or the original engine exactly as intended).

-Steam is the only way the game is distributed, so downgrading or upgrading isn't particularly useful, but since the engine is open source, someone could run an old version if they are determined enough.
+Downgrading and upgrading isn't particularly useful, but since the engine is open source, someone could run an old version if they are determined enough.

 SHA1 hashes as follow:
 4768b23a2d4778862e15a14ef744da121f711d5b  SVE_1.0.wad